 Clinical rotation attendance within the approved term schedule is mandatory.
 However, students are expected to stay home when experiencing illness.
-Due to the current COVID-19 pandemic, absence policies related to illness are continually being updated by the University and Program Director.
-Students who are asked to leave earlier than 7 hours are required to notify the program of their early release.
+Due to the ongoing rate of COVID-19, absence policies related to illness are continually being updated by the University and Program Director.
+Students who are asked to leave earlier than 7 hours are required to notify the program by email of their early release.
 Clinical supervisors can release students early as they see fit, but any potential learning opportunities for the student should be explored so they may fulfil their clinical education requirements.
 Attendance is tracked via Trajecsys.com.